Giant's Causeway, Portrush and Bush Valley Tramway

 A shot taken by photographer Robert French at the terminus at Giant's Causeway, and very possibly on the same day as the previous shot.
 The motorman — at the controls of Tramcar No 9 - is wearing a waistcoat, single-breasted jacket and a kepi-style cap; the latter has a hat band, but does not appear to bear a badge, though this is difficult to say for certain.
 Original photo believed to be held in the National Library of Ireland.

-A blow-up of the above photo showing two of the uniformed staff.
-Both men are wearing single-breasted jackets and military-style caps; the latter bearing a light-coloured hat band.
+An enlargement of the above photograph showing two of the uniformed staff.
+Both men are wearing single-breasted jackets and tensioned-crown peaked caps; the latter bearing a light-coloured hat band.

 Tramcar No 10 and crew at Giants Causeway — photo undated, but probably taken in the mid-to-late Edwardian era.
 Source unknown.